Realiserad/fish-ai/DEVELOPMENT.md

 # Development

-If you want to contribute, I recommend to read [`ARCHITECTURE.md`](https://github.com/Realiserad/fish-ai/blob/main/ARCHITECTURE.md) first.
+If you want to contribute, I recommend reading [`ARCHITECTURE.md`](https://github.com/Realiserad/fish-ai/blob/main/ARCHITECTURE.md) first.

 There are some hardcoded references in this GitHub repository that you